y-scope/clp-loglib-py/README.md

 ## Compatibility

-Tested on Python 3.6 and 3.8 and should work on any newer version.
+Tested on Python 3.6, 3.8, and 3.11 (should also work on newer versions).
 Built/packaged on Python 3.8 for convenience regarding type annotation.

 ## Development